Three Little Chickpeas

 A bowl of chickpeas, couscous, spices, fire roasted tomatoes, and two cucumbers.

-Chickpeas - The recipe calls for two cans of chickpeas for convenience, but about three cups of cooked chickpeas can be used if you’re not using the canned variety.
-For more recipes with chickpeas, try a chickpea potato nourish bowl with roasted red pepper dressing.
+Chickpeas - The recipe calls for two cans of chickpeas for convenience, but about three cups of cooked chickpeas can be used if you're not using the canned variety.
+For more recipes with chickpeas, try a chickpea tahini bowl or a chickpea potato nourish bowl with roasted red pepper dressing.

 Fire-roasted tomatoes - I opt for a can of fire-roasted tomatoes because they're an easy way to add flavor to the chickpeas.
 A can of diced tomatoes can also be used.